MoriTanosuke/wallabag-docker/README.md

     docker-compose up

 After that open http://localhost:8111/ and you should see the login.
+Default login/password is *wallabag/wallabag*.
+Unfortunately the first login fails and you'll end up on an error page.
+If you open http://localhost:8111 again you should see the default articles in your running wallabag instance though.

 [0]: https://www.wallabag.org
 [1]: http://doc.wallabag.org/en/master/user/installation.html#installation-with-docker